mrinmoy312/CodeAlpha_WebScraping/README.md

 ---

 ## Objective

-To scrape product data (book titles, prices, and ratings) from a public website and convert it into a structured tabular format (CSV) for further analysis.

-This updated version includes web navigation by scraping multiple paginated pages (page 1 to 5) from the website, showcasing the ability to handle both HTML structure and page navigation.
+The objective of this task is to extract relevant product data from a public website using Python-based web scraping techniques.
+The project demonstrates the ability to navigate through multiple web pages (pagination), handle HTML structure effectively, and collect structured data (custom dataset) suitable for analysis.
+This task is completed using libraries such as BeautifulSoup, requests, and pandas.

 ---